 The detection of infection in clinical practice can be expensive and typically takes at least 48 hours for gold-standard laboratory methods of wound infection detection and bacterial identification.

 In a collaboration with NHS Ayrshire & Arran clinicians, dressings and swabs were collected from patients with diabetes-related foot ulcers at the University Hospital Ayr.
-These samples were then measured at the University of Strathclyde using the novel sensor, and found the bacterial infection could be rapidly detected.
+These samples were then measured at the University of Strathclyde using the novel, low-cost sensor, and found the bacterial infection could be rapidly detected.

 The peer reviewed study, which won Best Paper Award at the annual World Congress on Electrical Engineering and Computer Systems Science in July, describes the real time electrochemical detection of the pathogen, with the growth detected in laboratory tests an hour after sample inoculation.